 Symbolic Meaning of Emeralds

-The emerald is the sacred stone of the planet Mercury and has been considered as symbol of hope.
-The mist effective of emerald power is the spring.
+The emerald is the sacred stone of the planet Mercury and has been considered as a symbol of hope.
+The most effective of emerald power is the spring.
 So if you give your lover an emerald, it may keep them faithful to you.
 In various cultures, emerald is said to be beneficial for producing rain.

 Who uses emerald?

-This precious stone is used by the people from different walks of life and by the middle-class people to affluent people in the world.
+This precious stone is used by people from different walks of life and by the middle-class people to affluent people in the world.
 It is of tremendous use in the fashion world.
 The astrologers, especially in India, prescribe it for the people who have low placement of mercury in the birth chart.
 If you are Gemini or Virgo ascendant, then wearing emerald can help you a lot.
 This is also good for Libra, Capricorn and Aquarius ascendant.
 Apart from this if you belong to Gemini or Virgo zodiac sign, then you can also use this green stone.